Alperton and Stonebridge Park - Proposed changes to bus routes 79 and 83

 Are there any better consultations where you can just extend bus routes without re-routing or withdrawing sections of the bus route?

-Shayan24 asked about 1 year ago
+Shayan24 asked over 1 year ago

 We keep the London bus network under constant review as part of our aim to ensure we can offer a strong bus service, while simplifying the network to ensure buses are operating frequently and reliably in the areas that need them most.
 We need to take a number of factors into consideration when planning and proposing changes to the bus network and this typically results in a proposal or set of proposals that are designed to complement the network.